epics-containers/epics-containers.github.io/main/_sources/tutorials/dev_container.md.txt

 - for Kubernetes: the values.yaml can override any settings used by helm so these can also be adjusted on a per IOC instance basis.
-- for Kubernetes: changes to the global values.yaml file found in `beamline-chart`, these affect all IOCs in the repository.
+- for Kubernetes: changes to the global values.yaml file found in `helm/shared`, these affect all IOCs in the repository.

 (changes_2)=
 ### Changing the Generic IOC